 The aim of the Girls' Learning Trust is to grow within London and the South East area.
 Moving towards this aim, the Trust was delighted when Carshalton High School for Girls joined the Trust in April 2018, bringing further strength and expertise to the MAT.

-Further work on Trust growth has been paused during the COVID pandemic, however all 3 schools increased their Sixth Form student numbers in September 2020 as follows: Carshalton 5%; Nonsuch 10%; and Wallington 16%.
+Further work on Trust growth has been paused during the COVID pandemic, however Sixth Form student numbers in September 2021 increased by 4.2% at Nonsuch and 2.5% at Wallington.